Vectorized/solady/README.md

 ├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
 ├─ UUPSUpgradeable — "UUPS proxy mixin"
+├─ LEB128Lib — "Library to encode and decode values with LEB128 compression scheme"
 ├─ LibString — "Library for converting numbers into strings and other string operations" ├─ LibBitmap — "Library for storage of packed booleans" ├─ LibMap — "Library for storage of packed unsigned integers"